A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Kenya has 54 National parks, enabling Kenya to be referred to as the "home of the safari."
 Visitors and tourists experience the best Kenyan safaris in these parks.

-These National Parks and reserves are major tourist attractions and have national parks spreading over various parts of the country.
+These National Parks and reserves are major tourist attractions and have national parks spread over various parts of the country.

 Know what Kenya is famous for.